Aamir1551/geneticBirds/README.md

 # geneticBirds
-A biological simulation of a genetic algorithm where the goal is to surive and dodge as many bullets
+A biological simulation of a genetic algorithm where the birds learn how to fly, without crashing into each other